AcclimateContainer/acclimate-container/README.md

 ```

 This is essentially a way to support container chaining, but uses the Composite design pattern instead of the Chain of
 Command design pattern.
-You call also use the `FailoverOnMissContainer` decorator to support chaining.
+You can also use the `FailoverOnMissContainer` decorator to support chaining.

 ## Supported containers